Academics and Graduate Programs

 The result: academic programs that propel our graduates into leadership roles across the private, public, and non-profit sectors – both domestically and around the world.

-A 12-month program that combines intensive, web-mediated study with three two-week residency periods — two on campus, and one at a captivating international location like Rome, Malta or Singapore.
+A 12-month program that combines intensive, web-mediated study with three two-week residencies – two on campus, and one international.
 The program is designed for mid-career and senior-level professionals from across the globe who want to continue working full-time while pursuing their degree.

 The MAHA is a one-year joint degree program offered in partnership with the Friedman School of Nutrition Science and Policy at Tufts University.
 The MAHA is geared toward mid-career professionals who have significant field experience working in the humanitarian assistance space.